nightmaregaurav/quick-mssql-docker/README.md

 # quick-mssql-docker
-my setup to quickly install mssql docker instances for testing
+My setup to quickly install an MSSQL Docker instance.